perpetualintelligence/docs/docfx_project/articles/terminal/gs/demo.md

    - ![Procedure to fill in details](../../../images/demo/filldetails.png)
 4. **Download License**: Download the license file to your system.
    - ![Steps to download the license](../../../images/demo/download.png)
-5. **Integration**: Configure your terminal application with the demo license using the licensing configuration settings.
+5. **Integration**: Configure your terminal application with the demo license.

 **Note:** Link each license to one or more applications.
 For creating an application for your terminal, visit [Applications](https://www.consumer.perpetualintelligence.com/applications) and click `Add Application`.